Privacy Policy

 There is currently debate over whether informed consent—and thus a voluntary and informed restriction of parts of your fundamental right to data protection—is legally possible at all.

-Whenever possible, we will ask for your consent before using a U.S. tool and provide you with clear information in advance about how the service works.
+Whenever possible, we will ask for your consent before using a U.S. tool and provide you with transparent information in advance about how the service works.
 You can find information about the risks associated with transferring data to the U.S. in this section.

 Retention Periods in Particular